-What is an astronomical unit? | EarthSky.org
+EarthSky | What is an astronomical unit?

 Neptune: 30.047 AU

-Source: Planetary Fact Sheet
+Source: NASA’S Planetary Fact Sheet.

-If you want to find out the distances of the solar system planets from the Earth and sun right now, click here or here.
+If you want to find out the distances of the solar system planets from the Earth and sun right now, visit Solar System Live or Heavens-Above.

 Ceres: 2.767 AU